This Means War

 I took my Dad to see This Means War and we had a really good time.
 True, the studio seduced us with free drinks and comfy cinema chairs, but I’m certain the movie seduced us, too.

-My first thought in the seen-it-a-million-times opening action scene that establishes Chris Pine and Tom Hardy as wise-cracking CIA agents was, “Uh oh … this is dumb.”
+My first thought in the seen-it-a-million-times opening action scene which establishes Chris Pine and Tom Hardy as wise-cracking CIA agents was, “Uh oh … this is dumb.”
 Thankfully, the rest of the film largely steered away from clichéd action in favour of the relationships.
 I genuinely laughed.
 I also cringed.
 I mostly enjoyed it.
+So sue me.

 The story follows the two agents and best friends, who are shocked when they figure out that they have both started dating the same girl (Reese Witherspoon).
 At first, they agree that no woman should get in the way of their friendship but their competitiveness soon takes over as they go to extremes to outdo one another with increasingly ridiculous dates and attempt to thwart each other’s attempts to seduce her.